javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/035-regexp-escaping/article.md

 ## A slash

-The slash symbol `'/'` is not a special character, but in Javascript it is used to open and close the regexp: `pattern:/...pattern.../`, so we should escape it too.
+The slash symbol `'/'` is not a special character, but in JavaScript it is used to open and close the regexp: `pattern:/...pattern.../`, so we should escape it too.

 Here's what a search for a slash `'/'` looks like: